ChainSafe/lodestar/CONTRIBUTING.md

 ###### Beacon node and validator:

-First, you must have keystores and their secrets available locally at `./keystores` and `./secrets`
+First, you must have keystores and their secrets available locally at `./keystores` and your password.txt in `./secrets`

 ```
 docker-compose -f docker-compose.yml -f docker-compose.validator.yml up -d